bitst0rm-pub/Formatter/README.md

     "formatters": {
         "example_name_id": {
             // Disable and remove plugin from being shown in the menu; [type: bool]
-            // Any changes will need a restart to get applied.
+            // Any changes might need a restart to get applied.
             "disable": false,

             // Auto formatting whenever the current file/view is being saved; [type: bool]
-            // Means: Newly formatted codes will be finally saved within time frame starting
+            // For safety reasons, newly formatted codes will be finally saved
-            // from the 2. press on "format_on_save".
+            // after the next save demand.
             // This option should be used for plugins with unique syntaxes.
             // For plugins with the same syntaxes then the first plugin takes precedence.
             // Remove the identical syntaxes from one of both plugins to avoid conflicts.